WWF SmackDown! Just Bring It: Gameplay

-This was the first game in the SmackDown! series to feature play-by-play commentary, with Michael Cole and Tazz featured as the announcers.
+This was the first game in the SmackDown! series to feature play-by-play commentary, with Michael Cole and Taz featured as the announcers.
 One improvement in this game is the appearance of six-man tag team matches, as well as six-man and eight-man battle royals.
 This would be the only game in the series in which players were allowed to have eight players on the screen at once until the release of WWE 2K18.
 Additionally, this was the first game of the series to give each wrestler two different finishing moves, as well as the first game to allow editing of the in-game wrestlers' move sets.
 Just Bring It was also the first game in the series to feature authentic, complete ring entrances.
 The game features several venues from 2000 and 2001, including the arena for Raw Is War and both the original and new arenas for SmackDown!
 (Ovaltron, including the Sunday Night Heat version, and the Fist stages).
 However, all pay-per-view arenas (except for WrestleMania X-Seven and Insurrextion) utilize the same arena with different logos on the ring mat, with the arena being based on the design of WrestleMania 2000.

 The game's roster was criticised at the time for being heavily outdated, as it was finalized very early in WWF's Invasion angle and prior to the emergence of several former ECW and WCW wrestlers.
-Whilst William Regal, Raven, Rhyno, Tajiri, Spike Dudley, Jerry Lynn and Molly Holly were all new additions to the game, several stars who had become more prominent on WWF television, such as Rob Van Dam, Booker T, Diamond Dallas Page, The Hurricane, Lance Storm and Mike Awesome were not included, which was also reflected by the inclusion of Fully Loaded 2000 as one of the featured pay-per-view mats instead of Invasion.
-In addition to these, Limp Bizkit vocalist Fred Durst appears in the game as an agreement with the WWF and THQ which allowed their song "Rollin' (Air Raid Vehicle)" to be included as The Undertaker's then-theme music (it is one of his only two game appearances, as he also appears in WWF Raw for the Xbox).
+Whilst William Regal, Raven, Rhyno, Tajiri, Spike Dudley, Jerry Lynn and Molly Holly were all new additions to the game, several stars who had become more prominent on WWF television, such as Rob Van Dam, Booker T, Diamond Dallas Page, the Hurricane, Lance Storm and Mike Awesome were not included, which was also reflected by the inclusion of Fully Loaded 2000 as one of the featured pay-per-view mats instead of Invasion.
+In addition to these, Limp Bizkit vocalist Fred Durst appears in the game as an agreement with the WWF and THQ which allowed their song "Rollin' (Air Raid Vehicle)" to be included as the Undertaker's then-theme music (it is one of his few game appearances, he also appears in WWF Raw for the Xbox).
 This is also the only WWF game in which Jerry Lynn appears, as he would be gone from the company within five months of its release.
+This is also the first WWF game to not feature Chyna due to her departure after Judgment Day months earlier.

 A new gameplay addition is the reversal system.
 Just Bring It utilizes a counter-attack mechanic system that allows almost every move to be countered, as well as allowing some counter-attacks (such as punches) to be re-countered.